r17x/js/packages/unplugin-environment/README.md

 ### Accessing Environment Variables

-You can acess environment vareiables from `Virtual` module called `@env`.
+You can access environment variables from the virtual module `@env`:

 ```typescript
 import { env } from '@env'

 console.log(env.PREFIX_APP_NAME)
 ```

-if you want to change the module name, you can define the `moduleEnvName` option.
+If you want to customize the module name, use the `moduleEnvName` option:

 ```typescript
 // in plugin configuration